GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/isothermalHystInjection/Example.rst

 The authors have used the following simplifying assumptions:

 - The formation is isotropic.
-- All processes are isothermal.
+- The temperature is constant in time.
 - The pressure conditions at the lateral boundaries are constant over time, and equal to the initial hydrostatic condition.

 ------------------------------------------------------------------
 Mesh and element regions
 ------------------------------------------------------------------

-The proposed conform discretization is fully hexahedral.
-Cells on the border have been flagged by VTK a new *attribute* in order to apply specific boundary condition on them.
+The proposed conforming discretization is fully hexahedral.
 <xml extract>

 The wellbore is discretized as X element segments with N perforations, as below,
 <xml extract>

-A VTK filter ``PointToCell`` is used to map properties from vertices to cells, which by default build an uniform average of values over the cell.
+A VTK filter ``PointToCell`` is used to map properties from vertices to cells, which by default build a uniform average of values over the cell.

-The structured mesh is generated using some helpers python script from the formatted Point/Cells list provided.
+The structured mesh is generated using some helpers python scripts from the formatted Point/Cells list provided.
 It contains ``ncells`` cells.
 It is then imported using ``meshImport``

 .. literalinclude:: ../../../../../../inputFiles/compositionalMultiphaseFlow/benchmarks/Class09Pb3/class09_pb3_smoke.xml